 Protect Yourself for Free at Our Community Shred Events

-Destroy confidential documents you no longer need and decrease your risk of those documents getting in the wrong hands, all without having to pull out your wallet at our Community Shred events.
+Destroy confidential documents you no longer need and decrease your risk of those documents getting into the wrong hands, all without having to pull out your wallet at our Community Shred events.

 Join us at our next event to get the peace of mind you need when protecting your identity.